 The PSD program is a preconstruction review and permitting program applicable to new major stationary sources and major modifications at existing stationary sources.
 The PSD program applies in areas that are designated "attainment" or "unclassifiable" for a national ambient air quality standard (NAAQS).
 The PSD program is contained in part C of title I of the CAA.
-The "nonattainment NSR" program applies in areas not in attainment of a NAAQS or in the Ozone Transport Region, and it is implemented under the requirements of part D of title I of the CAA.
+The "nonattainment new source review (NSR)" program applies in areas not in attainment of a NAAQS or in the Ozone Transport Region, and it is implemented under the requirements of part D of title I of the CAA.
 Collectively, EPA commonly refers to these two programs as the major NSR program.
+The governing EPA rules are contained in 40 CFR 51.165, 51.166, 52.21, 52.24, and part 51, Appendices S and W. There is no NAAQS for $CO_2$ or any of the other well-mixed GHGs. nor has EPA proposed any such NAAQS; therefore, unless and until EPA takes such further action, the nonattainment NSR program does not apply to GHGs.

-The governing EPA rules are generally contained in 40 CFR 51.165, 51.166, particular source must be determined in advance of construction or modification and is pollutant-specific.
-The primary criterion in determining PSD applicability for a proposed new or modified source is whether the source is a "major emitting facility," based on its predicted potential emissions of regulated pollutants within the meaning of CAA section 169(1), that either constructs or undertakes a modification.
+The applicability of PSD to a particular source must be determined in advance of construction or modification and is pollutant-specific.
+The primary criterion in determining PSD applicability for a proposed new or modified source is whether the source is a "major emitting facility," based on its predicted potential emissions of regulated pollutants, within the meaning of CAA section 169(1) that either constructs or undertakes a modification.
 EPA has implemented these requirements in its regulations, which use somewhat different terminology than the CAA does, for determining PSD applicability.